lanl-aea/waves/docs/tutorial_01_geometry.rst

 the `Sphinx automodule`_ directive can interpret the comments as ReStructured Text.
 Docstrings discuss the function behavior and its interface.
 See the `PEP-257`_ conventions for docstring formatting along with `PEP-287`_ for syntax specific to reStructured Text.
 Using the `Sphinx automodule`_ directive, the docstring can be used to autobuild documentation for your functions.
-An example of this is in the :ref:`waves_eabm_api` for :ref:`abaqus_rectangle_geometry_api`.
+An example of this is in the :ref:`waves_tutorial_api` for :ref:`abaqus_rectangle_geometry_api`.

 .. _tutorial_geometry_waves_abaqus_python_code: